 - Cairo History Guide

 - Cairo's deep-rooted history.
-"When Alexander the
+"When Alexander the Great

-viewer on long journey from 3500 BC to today.
+long journey from 3500 BC to today.

 CONTROVERSIAL EGYPT PAGES

 Controversy exists in all scholarly pursuits.
 It should

 not surprise us that it does in ancient Egypt.
 It seems more intense -